 In addition, the Veteran Accelerator program plans speakers from both university and military backgrounds to share their knowledge and expertise with students in the program.
-Topics of discussion include how to use military experience in an academic setting, how to apply your unique skill set as a veteran to traditional learning models, transfer and non-traditional student strategies, veteran benefits, college application strategies, and academic success challenges.
+Topics of discussion include academic skills, communication in a college setting, transferring to top collegiate institutions, career development, and networking.

 Engagement and Residential Experience

 The Veteran Accelerator program encourages you to make the most of your time on campus.
 Aside from academic obligations, you will commit a considerable amount of time to program-specific activities.
 You are required to go to most of the Veteran Accelerator events that are planned throughout the summer.
 You are also required to live on campus, where you will reside with other students in the program.
 Academic, professional, and social events are planned to support your development and are designed to complement your in-classroom experience.
 It is also encouraged for you to sign up for off-campus excursions planned by Stanford Summer Session that allow for hands-on exploration of the Silicon Valley and the greater San Francisco Bay Area.